top of page

 • Besides tuition, what are a family’s responsibilities upon becoming members of the Spring Knolls community?"

 All families who accept the placement offer and enroll their child in Spring Knolls will be required to read and sign the Parent-School Agreement.
 This agreement outlines the financial and voluntary obligations of families vis-à-vis the school, and ensures that both the families and the school have a clear understanding of expectations before the school year begins.
 This also serves as an opportunity for new families to get more information about how the school runs and ask any additional questions they might have.
 Spring Knolls is a co-operative pre-school, which means that the much of the school’s operation is reliant upon the efforts of its member families.
 Upon joining Spring Knolls, families make both a financial and a time commitment to the smooth running of the school.
-Details can be found on the Family Responsibilities page.

 • What is a “normal class day” like?